urbit/docs/tutorials/advanced-azimuth-tools.md

 `%single` specifies what kind of batch that will be created.
 If you are going to do multiple transactions you will need to either set this to `%more` followed by a _list_ of batches, or generate the next transaction after having submitted the previous one to the blockchain.

-`%spawn` is the transaction we want to issue.
-After this what the arguments are will vary based on the transaction.

-`~ship` will be the ship to be spawned.

-`to` is the Ethereum address to spawn the ship to.
+`[%spawn ~ship to]` is the transaction we want to issue.
+The arguments are will vary based on the transaction. `~ship` will be the ship to be spawned. `to` is the Ethereum address to spawn the ship to.

 You will want to read [`/sur/claz.hoon`](https://github.com/urbit/urbit/blob/master/pkg/arvo/sur/claz.hoon).
 This will contain more details about the various kinds of transactions you can perform particularly `++call`